crackcomm/ocaml-boxroot/README.md

 N is a parameter determining the size of the pools.
-The bitmask is chosen to preserve the least significant bit, so that immediate OCaml values (with lsb set) are correctly classified.
+The bitmask is chosen to preserve the least significant bit, so that immediate OCaml values (those with lsb set) are correctly classified.

 Scanning is set up by registering a root-scanning hook with the OCaml GC, and done by traversing the pools linearly.
 An early-exit